I frequently find that people wanting to create meadows make common mistakes and waste their money. These include :

 - Believing that in Year 1 nothing has grown and the scheme has failed (it takes 2 years for most plants to flower), and abandoning it.
 In the first summer many seedlings are still less than the size of a 5p piece.

-For a few special projects that order from me in advance, I may be able to obtain seed from flower-rich grasslands on neutral and lime-rich soils.
-The sowing rate for wild seed is usually 10-15kg/ha.
-I no longer collect seed myself as my seed harvester was donated in 2014 to the Berks, Bucks and Oxon Wildlife Trust.
+I no longer collect seed as my seed harvester was donated in 2014 to the Berks, Bucks and Oxon Wildlife Trust.
 Hopefully this will help them create and restore lots of lovely new flower rich grassland.
-If you are in their area there is a possibility they will be willing to loan you the machine.
-Currently it is based at Meadow Farm.
+One of their top meadow reserves is Meadow Farm.

 Sowing wild-harvested seed